Short Code (computer language)

 Short Code was one of the first higher-level languages developed for an electronic computer.
 Unlike machine code, Short Code statements represented mathematic expressions rather than a machine instruction.
-Also known as an automatic programming, the source code was not compiled but executed through an interpreter to simplify the programming process; the execution time was much slower though.
+Also known as automatic programming, the source code was not compiled but executed through an interpreter to simplify the programming process.
+The execution time was, naturally, much slower.

 History

 Short Code was proposed by John Mauchly in 1949 and originally known as Brief Code.
 William Schmitt implemented a version of Brief Code in 1949 for the BINAC computer, though it was never debugged and tested.
 The following year Schmitt implemented a new version of Brief Code for the UNIVAC I, where it was now known as Short Code (also Short Order Code).
 A revised version of Short Code was developed in 1952 for the Univac II by A. B. Tonik and J. R. Logan.